Chatbot UX

 Implement Continuous Improvement

 Like with many things in software, chatbot UX betterment is a process.
-Frequent updates using user feedback and performance data allow your chatbot to always be effective and up to date.
+Frequent updates, informed by user feedback and performance data, enable your chatbot to remain effective and up to date.

 Continuous improvement practices: